Ancient Greek law: Athens

 Historians consider the Ancient Athenian law broadly procedural and concerned with the administration of justice rather than substantive.
-Athenian laws are typically written in the form where if an offense is made, then the offender will be punished according to said law, thus they are more concerned with the legal actions which should be undertaken by the prosecutor, rather than strictly defining which acts are prosecutable.
+Athenian laws are typically written in the form where if an offense is committed, then the offender will be punished according to said law, thus they are more concerned with the legal actions which should be undertaken by the prosecutor, rather than strictly defining which acts are prosecutable.
 Often, this would have resulted in juries having to decide whether the offense said to have been committed was in fact a violation of the law in question.

 Development of ancient Greek laws

-The earliest Greek law to survive is the Dreros inscription, a seventh century BC law concerning the role of kosmos.
-This and other early laws (such as those which survive in only fragmentary form from Tiryns) are primarily concerned not with regulating people's behavior, but in regulating the power of officials within the community.
+The earliest Greek law to survive is the Dreros inscription, a seventh century BC law concerning the role of the kosmos.
+This and other early laws (such as those which survive in only fragmentary form from Tiryns) are primarily concerned not with regulating people's behavior, but with regulating the power of officials within the community.
 These laws were probably set up by the elites in order to control the distribution of power among themselves.